mlukaszewski/feathers_square/README.md

 * added -ignore options (for PDepend)

 ## TODO
-* executing PDepend as part of PHP stack, not an external process.https://github.com/mlukaszewski/feathers_square.git
+* executing PDepend as part of PHP stack, not an external process.
+* fix Unit Tests, write new one (goal: coverage of all APIs)

-## installation (with composer)
+## Installation (with composer)

 ```
 composer create-project mlukaszewski/feathers_square